dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 I know that Networks Effects is the lingo of the tech world.
 Just because there's a network effect doesn't make it useful.

 Do the words force, compulsion, misery, also part of the lexicon?

+The opportunity for LinkedIn:

+LinkedIn can be the catalyst for the future of work.
+It can use its massive number of users to actually create something good, give people a chance to be human, to focus on learning and growth and mutually helping one another.
+But instead, it optimizes for algorithmic popularity.

+The solution?
+A mix of Mighty Networks + Twitter + Wikipedia + Medium.

+It needs to be a content first platform.
+It needs to be about professional learning, and less about professional networking, which has truth-creep at its center (the tendency to exagerate and self-aggrandizement).
+Demonstrating knowledge is the real means of growth.
+That's it.
+Demonstrate knowledge, share your learnings, grow.

+If I'm not a lawyer, I don't care.
+So don't show me that crap.
+Same network, different tribes.